sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     ```
     >Common issues when you are unable to start the instance:

     >1.
-SAP Build Process Automation supports the ISO 8601 format for date and time: YYYY-MM-DD (2023-03-16) and hh:mm:ss (15:33:16).Hence make sure to enter `expectedDeliveryDate` in the supported format as shown above.
+SAP Build Process Automation supports the ISO 8601 format for date and time: YYYY-MM-DD (2023-03-16) and hh:mm:ss (15:33:16).
+Hence make sure to enter `expectedDeliveryDate` in the supported format as shown above.
     >2.
 There is no mismatch in the field names.
     >3.
 Data type mismatch.
 For example, if you enter order amount as a string instead of a number ("orderAmount":"120000").